hyosung11/Launch-School/Courses/journal.md

 13:27 Michael and I spent two hours together on our respective problems.
 I'm not ready to take the Interview Assessment yet.

 13:43 Take a short break and then keep studying and practicing.

+15:24 I don't fully understand the solution to "Reversing and Combining Text".